codicolus/HYD-RESPONSES/README.md

 dataset consists of daily catchment-level time series data extracted from gridded hydro-meteorological datasets provided by MeteoSwiss, WSL/SLF and ECMWF.
-Further derived indicators related to snow, water balance, streamflow and deficit accumulation (CWD, SPI, SMRI, SPEI) are provided.
+Further derived indicators related to snow, water balance, streamflow and deficit accumulation (CWD, CPWD, CQWD, SPI, SMRI, SPEI) are provided.

 The code examples provide a guidance on: